An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: The Stationary Action Principle with two families of trajectories

 \section{The Stationary Action Principle with two families of trajectories}

-Hamilton's Stationary Action Principle allows for a variational derivation of equation of motions under the reversibility assumption.
+Hamilton's Stationary Action Principle allows for a variational derivation of equations of motion under the reversibility assumption.
 Its application to fluid mechanics allows to derive the equations for ideal fluids in both Lagrangian and Eulerian coordinates \cite{bretherton:1970,salmon:1988,serre:1993}.
 The Lagrangian derivations are based on the introduction of fluid particle trajectories $\bm{x}=\Traj(t,\bm{X})$, where $\bm{x}$ and $\bm{X}$ are the Eulerian and Lagrangian coordinates respectively.
 The perturbations of the different flow variables are then related to perturbations of the trajectories and naturally account for constraints such as mass conservation.
-On the other hand, derivations in the Eulerian setting assume independent variations for all flow variables and constraints such as mass conservation are included by means of Lagrange multipliers.
-However, additional constraints, called Lin's constraints, must be added in order to obtain the correct equations of motion.
-As noted in \cite{bretherton:1970}, this is related to the fact that the Hamiltonian principle requires to maintain fixed end points during the variational process.
-In the Lagrangian derivation, this is naturally included by considering compactly supported perturbations of the trajectories.
-However, in the Eulerian derivation, compactly supported velocity perturbations do not necessarily maintain fixed end points and thus additional constraints are added.
-It then results in an expression of the velocity field in terms of Clebsch potentials from which the equations of motion must be deduced.
-In the Lagrangian derivation, one immediately obtains the correct equations of motion, and thus the Lagrangian approach is preferred in this work.

-A generic Stationary Action Principle framework has been presented in \cite{haegeman_GenSAP:2025} and used for the derivation of the hyperbolic model for heat transfer presented in \cite{dhaouadi:2024}.
-The framework assumes a single family of trajectories and is thus well-adapted for single-velocity models.
-Extension to models without velocity equilibrium has been achieved in \cite{haegeman_RelVel:2025} by assuming the single trajectory to be a virtual trajectory associated the mass-weighted average velocity and by adding the relative velocity as an internal variable associated to phasic mass conservation constraints.
+A single-velocity generic Stationary Action Principle framework has been presented in \cite{haegeman_GenSAP:2025} and used for the derivation of the hyperbolic model for heat transfer presented in \cite{dhaouadi:2024}.
+Extension to models without velocity equilibrium has been achieved in \cite{haegeman_RelVel:2025} by assuming the single trajectory to be a virtual trajectory associated to the mass-weighted average velocity and by adding the relative velocity as an internal variable associated to phasic mass conservation constraints.
 This has allowed for an original derivation of the barotropic version of the two-phase flow model originally obtained through the theory of thermodynamically compatible systems in \cite{romenski:2004, romenski:2007, romenski:2010}, as well as its extension to include pseudo-turbulence.
 However, as mentioned in the introduction, the lifting of the barotropic assumption in this single-trajectory framework leads to artificial heat exchanges.